linux-system-roles/podman/README.md

 This is the name of the user to use for all rootless containers.
 You can also specify per-container username with `run_as_user` in `podman_kube_specs`.
 NOTE:
 The user must already exist - the role will not create.
+The user must be present in `/etc/subuid`.

 ### podman_run_as_group

 This is the name of the group to use for all rootless containers.
 You can also specify per-container group name with `run_as_group` in `podman_kube_specs`.
 NOTE: The group must already exist - the role will not create.
+The group must be present in `/etc/subgid`.

 ### podman_systemd_unit_scope